 - 1. Confidentiality of topics discussed within the Mentoring relationship - 2.
 Be patient, open and honest, willing to discuss failures and successes - 3.
 Provide and ask for feedback and make it a learning opportunity - 4.
-Use the UNSW Values in Action as a guide for how you can treat each other - Commitment to the process; time and energy, complete pre-work and prepare for discussions, follow up on action items and continuously evaluate. - 6.
+Use the UNSW Values in Action as a guide for how you can treat each other - 5.
+Commitment to the process; time and energy, complete pre-work and prepare for discussions, follow up on action items and continuously evaluate. - 6.
 Stay focused on development and career goals - 7.
 Use active listening - 8.
-Concerns or feedback should be directed to peopleandculture@unsw.edu.au
+Concerns or feedback should be directed to your local HR contact